blueSparrow2000/DiceGame/README.md

 / More musics / fight end more smooth

-2024.08.28 Added skill masks / help screen: show some basic rules  / enhanced toggle buttons / bug fix: CINAVRO 스킬 사용 후 사용처리가 안되는 것 해결
+2024.08.28 Added skill masks / help screen: show some basic rules  / enhanced toggle buttons / bug fix: solved the issue of not being able to turn used tile to shaded tile after using it (CINAVRO)

 2024.08.29 Added how to fight in help_screen / Added Myth relics: black cube, yellow cube, red cube / (New map tile) black market: you can sell relics & buy powerful relics (TBU) / Added new mobs: Wall, Ikarus